 One of the most beautiful places to visit in Taiwan, Jiufen is a small, mountainous town located just a 40-minute but ride outside of Taipei.
 And it is well worth the journey!

 The main attraction of Jiufen is to explore the “Old Street”.
-The Jiufen Old Street is one long, winding, enclosed road that is filled with shops, food stalls, and some of the most stunning views of the surrounding mountains and ocean.
+The Jiufen Old Street is one long, winding, enclosed road filled with shops, food stalls, and some of the most stunning views of the surrounding mountains and ocean.

 Jiufen Old Street is also one of the few places around Taipei where you’ll find an abundance of souvenirs, so if you see something you like, be sure to buy it.
 You never know if you’ll find it again anywhere else in Taiwan.